 Depression is a profoundly isolating illness, as many mental illnesses can be.
 As my own illness progresses, in many ways I find myself going through a sort of hermitification process.

 I used to try to push through this, thinking that I “should” socialize even if it made me feel worse, because that’s one of the things you’re “supposed to” do to get better.
 But that now feels like a dead horse that’s been beaten long enough.
 Over the last year and a half of this current episode of depression, I have systematically cut almost everyone out of my life.
 I don’t have the internal strength or resources to have a mature adult conversation with anyone about this, so I’ve taken the path of least resistance and just ghosted, no longer responding to calls/texts/emails.

 I don’t like being this person that depression has made me.
 My family and friends (now former friends) certainly deserved better.
 I feel like they must hate me for my ghosting behaviour.
 Yet that hasn’t been enough to stop me from this pattern of behaviour, because it’s not about them as much as it’s been about retreating as a perceived path to self-preservation.

 Looking forward into the future, it’s hard to imagine how I would ever rebuild a social life, knowing that I will get depressed again, and I will hide out as a hermit in my figurative cave again.
-Why would I let people in knowing that I would most likely at some point just slam the door shut in their face?
+Why would I let people in knowing that I’d most likely just end up slamming the door shut in their face?
 Guilt plays into this too – if I am such a terrible daughter/sister/friend, why should I even deserve to have people in my life?